 Anyone who has any online business presence (especially affiliate marketers) owes it to themselves to try out ClickMagick.
 Readers get an extended 30 day trial of Clickmagick by clicking here.

-There you have it, the three tools I use to manage my links.
 What do you use?
 Tell me in the comments!